These are steps you can take when getting ready to start your A/C or mini-split Heat pump at the beginning of the warm season.

 LaMorte Electric Heating and Cooling is proud to be a NYSERDA qualified air source heat pump installer.

-LaMorte Electric Heating and Cooling is proud to be a Mitsubishi Electric Diamond Contractor.
+LaMorte Electric Heating and Cooling is proud to be an Elite Mitsubishi Electric Diamond Contractor.

 Lamorte Electric - 607-229-4576 1570 Danby Road, Ithaca NY 14850